clam78/clam78/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Claire!
-I'm a student at MIT studying math and computer science 🌱📖.
+I'm a senior at MIT studying math and computer science 🌱📖.